-To be effective as physical protection, window bars must also be installed with screws long enough to pass through drywall into the wooden frames or wall studs.
-It’s important to also use appropriately sized window bars to match the windows.
+As effective physical protection, window bars must also be installed with screws long enough to pass through the drywall into the wooden frames or wall studs.
+It’s important to use appropriately sized window bars to match the windows.
 Scrimping on size may render them useless if someone can squeeze around the window bar.

 Security bars work well with other Home Security measures.
-They are an important layer in providing physical protection for your home.
-A PROTECTION PLUS consultant can advise on costs and the appropriate uses of window bars in your home.
+They are an essential layer in providing physical protection for your home.
+A PROTECTION PLUS® consultant can advise on costs and the appropriate uses of window bars in your home.

 Lots of natural light and great views, but could you be compromising your security with large and plentiful windows?
-To a thief, a broken window is an open door to valuables inside.
+To a thief, a broken window is a free pass to valuables inside.

 In many instances, installing a physical barrier to a window is a great solution.
 Window bars no longer need to be unattractive.
 They can match your windows with white enamel coatings and provide a physical barrier and visual deterrent to intruders.